 Joining the Ranks of Army Moms

 Yes…you read that right!
 I have joined the ranks of Army Moms and am excited to share about the process of having a daughter in the military!
 I come from a long line of soldiers in my family, including my Grandpa who served in the US Navy, my Dad who served in the US Marines and my husband who served in the US Army.
 Our daughter also has an Uncle who is currently serving in the US Navy.
-For years, whenever I’ve seen our members of the military in their uniforms or wearing hats that show what branch they’ve served in, I’ve made an effort to thank them for their service.
+For years, whenever I’ve seen our members of the military in their uniforms or wearing hats or army rank pins that show what branch they’ve served in, I’ve made an effort to thank them for their service.
 I honestly never imagined one of our own children becoming one of those very soldiers, but I am proud that our daughter has made the decision to join the Army and make it possible for us to continue enjoying the freedoms and blessings we have in America.

 Our oldest daughter learned about the Army from recruiters visiting her high school during her senior year and made the decision that she wanted to enlist in the Army.
 She didn’t feel ready for college yet, but wanted to be a part of something that made a difference.
 She expressed interest in joining the Army to her dad and myself and I was a little surprised because I never even considered our kids joining the military.
 I had been preparing them for college and this was was something I didn’t know very much about.
 After doing some research and learning more about the Army and the process, as well as why she wanted to join, I felt confident that she could do this and am very proud of her!